mcneel/developer.rhino3d.com/_guide_topics/grasshopper/simple-component.md

 </div>

 Deriving (inheriting) from `GH_Component` requires you to implement a number of methods.
 (Visual Studio can insert default implementations for all of these via the *Implement Abstract Class* menu option when right-clicking `GH_Component`.
-In Xamarin Studio, you can right-click `GH_Component` and select *Refactoring* > *Implement abstract members*.)
+In Visual Studio for Mac, you can right-click `GH_Component` and select *Refactoring* > *Implement abstract members*.)
 At this point, you should have the following...

 <ul class="nav nav-pills">
   <li class="active"><a href="#cs4" data-toggle="pill">C#</a></li>